jcolson/foundryvtt_cards/README.md

-# Three decks of cards for FoundryVTT
+# Four decks of cards for FoundryVTT

 - The Great Dalmuti
 - 54 Playing Cards (standard 52 card deck + 2 Jokers)
 - Three Dragon Ante
+- Tarot Card Deck

 ## To Install in your Foundry v9 instance